Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_03_vitis_analyzer.md

 From the latency numbers for all the kernels, it should be clear that the "krnl_idct" has the minimum latency and "krnl_idct_slow" has the maximum latency.
 These kernels are explicitly designed to have these latencies to perform some experiments.

-Next, you will see how these kernels have been genertaed with minor differences in terms of **HLS Pragmas** used for loop pipelining and dataflow optimization.
+Next, it can be seen how these kernels have been genertaed with minor differences in terms of **HLS Pragmas** used for loop pipelining and dataflow optimization.
 To do this:

 1. Open the file source file `krnl_idct.cpp` and go to label "PIPELINE_PRAGMA" near line 297: